 As Tiffany put it, “They told me it was customizable, but we are really putting it to the test.”

 After struggling on the old platform for a year, AiArthritis saw their multi-year vision truly begin to form into reality with Axero in a matter of weeks.
 “It was night and day between where we were and what we have now,” Tiffany shared.

 This Time, Reality Exceeded Expectations

-Just based on the available support materials, Tiffany figured Communifire would be much easier to navigate than the old platform—but the support she received from the Communifire team was, and continues to be, above and beyond her expectations.
+Just based on the available support materials, Tiffany figured Axero would be much easier to navigate than the old platform—but the support she received from the Axero team was, and continues to be, above and beyond her expectations.